clarive/cla-portscan-plugin/README.md

 - **Starting port -** The starting port to begin the scanner.
 If you let it empty, it will take port 1 as default.
 - **Finishing port -** The last port you to scan.
 If you let it empty, it will take port 65535 as default.

+NOTE: UPD scan runs under sudo and needs to be configured so it doesn't ask for the password.

 The server will return a HASH structure with two arrays for the ports found for TCP and for UDP.
 The keys for each port array in the HASH will be `tcp` and `udp`.
 If no open ports were found, the array will be empty.